-Access to EL 28872 is from the Lasseter Highway which runs east-west through the project area and crosses the northern part of the EL.
-The EL is also serviced by numerous station tracks shown below.
-Mount Ebenezer Station and roadhouse on EL 28872 was used as a logistic base, as was a transportable camp owned by Rum Jungle Resources and located in the south of the project area.
-This camp was removed in 2014.
+Access is from the Lasseter Highway which runs east-west north of the project area.
+Access within EL 28272 is restricted to unmarked and poorly maintained station tracks (Figure 3).
+In the past, Curtin Springs Station and roadhouse and Mount Ebenezer roadhouse were used as logistic bases.
+From June 2103 until mid 2014, work was conducted from a transportable camp located in the south of the project area.
+This camp has now been removed from site.